ory/docs/docs/hydra/production.md

       - 127.0.0.1/32
 ```

-With TLS termination enabled, ORY Hydra discards all requests unless:
+With TLS termination enabled, Ory Hydra discards all requests unless:

 - The request is coming from a trusted IP address set by `serve.tls.allow_termination_from` and the header `X-Forwarded-Proto` is
   set to `https`.